 - Inflammatory breast cancer

 - Pancreatic cancer

 - Salivary cancers

 - Sinonasal cancer

 - Thyroid cancer

-Failed Surgery or Treatment– It is termed as “unresectable” when a person undergoes surgery to remove a tumor, but the tumor is not fully removed.
-If a patient can prove such a situation, then they will be eligible to get disability benefits under the SSA.
+Failed Surgery or Treatment is termed as “unresectable” when a person undergoes an operation to remove a tumor, but the tumor cannot be fully removed surgically.
+If a person can prove such a situation, then they will be eligible to get disability benefits under the SSA.

-In rare cases, it is seen that after surgery and following chemotherapy there have been observations where a tumor reappears.
-In such cases, an applicant also becomes medically eligible to receive disability benefits.
+In rare cases after surgery and following chemotherapy there have been observations where a tumor reappears.
+In such cases, an applicant can become medically eligible to receive disability benefits.

 This reoccurrence of the tumor is called “recurrent” cancer.
-Patients with any type of recurrent cancer automatically get approved for disability benefits under SSA.
+A person with any type of recurrent cancer may automatically get approved for disability benefits under SSA.
 The following types of recurrent cancers have been listed by the SSA as a qualifying disability:

 - Lung Cancer